tdorssers/ztp/README.md

 *GET /log* | upon receiving the request, the server sends the log entries as JSON text to the client *PUT /log* | used by *script.py* to send ZTP workflow output as JSON text to the server

 *app.py* validates the format of the data for every API call.
 Error messages from failed API calls are presented in the GUI by returning an HTTP 500 response with a message string.
-Files are served from the current working directory.
-The directory listing API returns subdirectories and hides related script files.
+Files and directories are served from the current working directory.
+The directory listing API returns subdirectories only.
+Uploaded files are put into the *uploaded* directory by default.

 On the Home tab, the GUI lists all logged runs of *script.py*.
 The GUI displays text boxes for every key value in the DATA list of dicts on the Settings tab.
-The *install* and *config* text boxes are drop-down lists with the files in the working directory.
+The *install* and *config* text boxes are drop-down lists with the files in the subdirectories.
 The *version* text box is filled in automatically if the IOS XE version can be extracted from the file name.
 The GUI also supports uploading of multiple selected files on the Files tab:

 ![](media/gui.png)
 ![](media/gui2.png)